Thomas Cooke (soldier, born 1881): First World War

-In February 1915, Cooke enlisted in the Australian Imperial Force (AIF) for service abroad in the First World War.
+In February 1915 Cooke enlisted in the Australian Imperial Force (AIF) for service abroad in the First World War.
 He was posted to the 24th Battalion as a reinforcement upon completion of his training at Broadmeadows.
 He was initially engaged in clerical work and was also assigned to the regimental band.
-He embarked for the Middle East aboard the HMAT Commonwealth in November and at this time was promoted to acting corporal.
+He embarked for the Middle East aboard HMAT Commonwealth in November and at this time was promoted to acting corporal.
 His assignment to the 24th Battalion proved relatively short-lived for at the time of his arrival in Egypt in February 1916, the AIF was undergoing a significant expansion and reorganisation.
 He was transferred to the 8th Battalion and reverted to his original rank of private.

 The 8th Battalion, as part of the 2nd Infantry Brigade, 1st Australian Division, initially served in the Suez Canal zone before leaving Egypt on 26 March 1916.
 It arrived on the Western Front in April 1916 and was initially stationed in the Fleurbaix and then the Messines sectors.
 As part of the 1st Division, it moved to the Somme sector in mid-July for its role in the upcoming Somme Offensive.
 On 23 July, the battalion entered the Battle of Pozières as reinforcements for the 1st Infantry Brigade.
 Late in the evening it had advanced into Pozières and was established on the northern edges of the village.
-On 25 July, the Australians were seeking to push their positions further north of Pozières.
+On 25 July the Australians were seeking to push their positions further north of Pozières.
 Cooke's battalion advanced and made further ground but halted under a heavy bombardment.
 A German advance that threatened the Australian positions was observed.
 Cooke, operating a Lewis machine-gun, was sent forward with his team to stabilise an unsafe section of the line.
 He and his companions secured the area but were exposed to long range machine-gun fire which soon accounted for all but Cooke.
 Even after running out of ammunition, he continued to man his post in the face of a German counterattack.
 By the time reinforcements arrived at his position, he had been killed.
 A full strength Australian infantry battalion typically had around 1,000 personnel; when the 8th Battalion was withdrawn from the front lines two days later, it had incurred over 330 casualties.